patrick-kidger/diffrax/CONTRIBUTING.md

 pre-commit install
 ```

-These hooks use Black and isort to format the code, and flake8 to lint it.
+These hooks use ruff to lint and format the code, and pyright to type-check it.

 ---